 To post your first project, we just need your company name, email address, password, and any other information you want to share.
 Once this information is in your profile, you never have to enter it again.

-You can then click “Add Project” on the left hand side of your profile and fill in the form.
-Like we said, we got rid of all of the excess stuff so the only info we need from you is:
+Click “Add Project” on the left hand side of your profile and fill in the form.
+The only additional information we need from you is:

-- Amount of time you expect the project to take (this is just an estimate so that that career launchers make sure they have time to do an awesome job)
+- Length of time expected to complete project, in hours (Note: Simply estimate so career launchers have time to do an awesome job)

-You can also ask questions of the applicants.
-While you don’t need to, we think this is a great way to quickly get to know the candidates so you can pick the right person for your project.
+You can ask questions of the applicants.
+While not required, this is a great way to quickly learn about the candidates so you can select the best career launcher for your project.
 For example, you might ask:

 - Why are you interested in this project?